ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 ---

 # Abstract
-At present, each client platform connects to the server according to a predefined document.
-However, it is cumbersome and error-prone because message formats differ on each route and http method.
-Although {{< newTab gRpc "https://grpc.io/" >}} works well as an `RPC` (remote procedure call) framework, it is not popular because it requires a third-party language and is hard to extend.
+Currently, client platforms connect to the server with one of the following methods:

+1. A predefined document, which is common yet cumbersome and prone to errors due to the varying message formats across different routes and `HTTP` methods.

+2. An `RPC` framework that requires either:
+    - A third-party language to define shared `interfaces` and `data types`.
+    - A uniform language across all clients and servers, which can be notably restrictive.
+For example, Java cannot be used on `browsers` and `iOS`.

-Therefore, I made this new `RPC` framework named `Phone` based on the new popular language `Kotlin Multiplatform` and its web framework `Ktor`. `Phone` would be a great point for popularizing `Kotlin`, and revolutionary together with it.
+To address these issues, I have developed this new `RPC` framework named `Phone`, based on the increasingly favored `Kotlin Multiplatform` and its web framework `Ktor`. `Phone` is poised to greatly promote the use of `Kotlin Multiplatform` and to be revolutionary together with it.

-Main advantages include:
+`Phone` offers key advantages:
-- Connects with shared interfaces, data types and related logics.
+- It facilitates connections using shared `interfaces`, `data types`, and associated logics.
-- Main features are all supported and easily configured, e.g. various http methods, authentication, WebSocket, PartialContent, crypto, and automatic serialization.
+- It provides robust support and straightforward configuration for essential features, including various `HTTP` methods, `authentication`, `WebSocket`, `PartialContent`, `cryptography`, and automated `serialization`.
-- Is manually extensible with the provided `Route` on servers, and `HttpRequestBuilder`, `HttpResponse` on clients.
+- It allows for custom extensions through the use of `Route` on servers, and `HttpRequestBuilder` and `HttpResponse` on clients, which are intuitively powerful due to their `Ktor` origin.

 # Core usage sample
-Other platforms are also supported, e.g. `ios` and `wasm`.
+Other platforms are also supported, e.g. `iOS` and `wasm`.
 {{< tabs "Core usage sample" >}}

 {{< tab Shared >}}